ItayNaf/DirectoryDisco/README.md

 `$ python3 mainDisco.py -u http://1.1.1.1 -w wordlist.txt -x php,txt -t 100`

 ## Note:
-mainDisco.py for now only is for directories and I'll add subdomains to hunt! for now check that everything is working as it should and maybe add more options/flags/arguments for example http headers or cookies.
+mainDisco.py for now directory busting only haven't had a chance to add subdomains to hunt but gonna add them soon.
+For now everything everything looks good with the threading and the recursion, thinking of adding more arguments/flags soon.